intechstudio/grid-documentation/docs/wiki/more/immediate-send.md

 We can and will have to use the `..` concatenation operator where we want to string (heh) together multiple elements into a string which we send out in the end.

-Remember that the modules on the receiving end, will interpret everything as ONE string.
+The modules on the receiving end, will interpret everything as ONE string.
 Meaning when wanting to use variables in arguments of functions you will have to use the `..` operator AND add commas in between as well like this:

 ```lua
 immediate_send(nil, nil, 'led_value(0,2' .. val .. ')')